This post may contain affiliate links. Please read my disclosure policy.

 - Stir in flour mixture and buttermilk, alternately, with a spoon until just combined.

-- Melt 1 tablespoon of butter in an 10" to 12" cast iron skillet over medium high heat.
+- Melt 1 tablespoon of butter in an 10- to 12-inch cast iron skillet over medium high heat.
 When butter has melted, remove the pan from heat and swirl the butter around to evenly coat the bottom of the pan.
 Pour cornbread batter into pan and place in preheated oven.

 - Alternately, if using a baking dish, coat the bottom of the dish with softened butter or non-stick cooking spray and pour cornbread batter into dish.